The Four Hybrid Workplace Models for the Future of Work

 Pioneers offer the greatest level of autonomy to employees, which can go a long way to driving employee engagement and ease of attracting and retaining top talent.
 And because organizational policies, workflows, and available technology are geared to support hybrid work, it’s easier for decentralized teams to stay productive.

-A combination of flexible desks, assigned seating, neighborhoods, and collaborative spaces are required to support this hybrid work model.
-Cutting-edge technology like workplace sensors, free addressing, and employee badge integration are also commonly used to facilitate an enhanced hybrid workplace experience.
+A combination of flexible desks, assigned seating, neighborhoods, and collaborative workspaces are required to support this hybrid work model.
+Cutting-edge technology like workplace sensors, free addressing, collaboration tools, and employee badge integration are also commonly used to facilitate an enhanced hybrid workplace experience.

 This model is ideal for organizations that want to give employees the autonomy and flexibility to work independently.
 Advertising agencies, PR agencies, and companies that employ knowledge workers commonly adopt this approach.

 - Varied workplace restrictions.
-Employees in some regions are still dividing time between the office and WFH as COVID-19 restrictions ease.
+Employees in some regions are still dividing time between the office and remote working as COVID-19 restrictions ease.

 - A change in attitude.
-Having experienced remote work during the pandemic, companies are more open to changing their policies and company culture to support hybrid work.
+Having experienced remote work during the pandemic, companies are more open to changing their policies and company culture to support a hybrid work environment.

 - Employee experience.
 Companies that offer hybrid work are better at attracting and retaining talent.